 We can and should expect to learn more about Mobius and Ravonna, as show-writer Eric Martin tweeted that "I really wish we'd had more time with Mobius and Renslayer.
 I wanted to explore her more deeply and really see their relationship.
 But covid got in the way and we just didn't have time."

-Since Disney Plus has not announced when Loki season 2 will arrive, let's look at the fact that Loki season 1 took approximately a year and a half to film and produce — with filming beginning in January 2020 and its finale production concluding in June 2021 (weeks after the episode 1 air date).
+But since Disney Plus has not announced when exactly Loki season 2 will arrive, let's look at the fact that Loki season 1 took approximately a year and a half to film and produce — with filming beginning in January 2020 and its finale production concluding in June 2021 (weeks after the episode 1 air date).

 Rumors of Loki season 2 being renewed bubbled up in November 2020, so we can reason that the new season has been written in the time since that leak, and those rumors included a January 2022 start date for production.